nikic/DB/README.markdown

 	)
 See those question marks?
 These are placeholders, which will be replaced with the arguments passed after the query.
 There are several types of placeholders:
-?  simply inserts the argument, not performing any escaping ?s (from string) inserts the argument, performing string-Escaping, i.e. putting the argument in ' and applying addslashes() ?i (from integer) inserts the argument, performing integer-Escaping, i.e. applying intval() to the argument Therefore the exaple code above may also be written like this:
+? simply inserts the argument, not performing any escaping ?s (from string) inserts the argument, performing string escaping, i.e. putting the argument in ' and applying `addslashes` ?i (from integer) inserts the argument, performing integer escaping, i.e. applying `intval` Therefore the example code above may also be written like this:
 	DB::query(
 		"SELECT * FROM user WHERE lastAction = CURRENT_DATE AND group = 'user' AND points > 7000"
 	)